 Hibernation is an important part of tortoise management.
 It is part of the seasonal variation and gives tortoises a natural rest.
 If tortoises do not hibernate, the increased metabolism and food intake could lead to abnormal growth.
 When the days get shorter and the environmental temperatures decrease, tortoises get ready to hibernate.
 Hibernation can be a critical time for a tortoise and careful planning is necessary for a successful outcome.
 Our tortoise hibernation care sheet provides more information here.

-Emerging Rabbit Disease – Information for Owners
+Rabbit Vaccination – Information for Owners